You are not logged in.

 We'll be doing this without 3rd party repos.

 Yes, VirtualBox is still available from Debian, but it's a little more involved than a simple apt-get since it's not available in testing or stable directly owing to problems backporting security fixes to older versions the way Debian usually operate.
-Users of Buster (Lithium) can adapt this, users of Sid can simply install using apt-get, no extra repos.
+Users of Buster (Lithium) older versions can adapt this, users of Sid can simply install using apt-get, no extra repos.

 We must enable the fasttrack repo, which will also keep VirtualBox more current than it ever was from the main repos, though sometimes a little behind Oracle even so.